Pitt Med has been around since 1999—what a pool of stories we have for you to dive into!

 The famous doc nurtured Pittsburgh children.

-"From This Seed Our Glory," excerpts from the first lecture given to students of Pitt med, then called Western Pennsylvania Medical College.
+"From This Seed Our Glory," excerpts from the first lecture given to students of Pitt med, then called Western Pennsylvania Medical College, in 1886.

 Chuck Staresinic, Winter 2007/08